MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 Error Code: `-2147220891`<br />
 Error Message: `ISV code aborted the operation.`

-However, with this error it is common that the developer doesn't catch it properly and the following error will be returned:
+However, with this error it's common that the developer doesn't catch it properly and the following error will be returned:

 Error Code: `-2147220956`<br />
 Error Message: `An unexpected error occurred from ISV code.`